-Thai Holy basil (Ocimum sanctum) is also know as Tulsi in India and is a herb that is very distinctive in the aroma it imparts to dishes.
-It’s sharp and peppery, with perhaps a touch of lemon and these flavours are enhanced by quick cooking.
-Many people confuse it with Thai Sweet Basil (horapa in Thai), which is an altogether different herb.
+Thai Holy Basil is one of many varieties of holy basil or Tulsi as it’s known in India with a distinctive aroma.
+It’s sharp and peppery, with perhaps a touch of lemon.
+Many people confuse it with Thai Sweet Basil (horapa in Thai), which is a slightly sharper herb with a hint of liquorice.

 How is Holy Basil used?
 Besides for religious purposes as mentioned above, it is a very popular herb in some South East Asian cuisines, for eg, it gives the defining flavour in Thai Basil Chicken Recipe (Pad Kra Pao Gai | ผัดกระเพราไก่).